 Caregiving at the end of life involves much more than the practical tasks of helping a person with cancer.
 It’s also about letting your loved one know, through your words and actions, of your love and commitment.
 It’s about promoting an atmosphere of peaceful acceptance.
 Your role as a caregiver is a challenging one.
-You will need support, too, as you do the important work of comforting and supporting your loved one through this difficult time.
+You will also need support as you do the important work of comforting and supporting your loved one through this difficult time.

 Here are some things to consider when you are caring for someone who is near the end of life:

 Create a peaceful atmosphere.
 Sometimes words are unnecessary.
 Keep your loved one warm, clean and comfortable.
 Play soft music, as hearing is thought to be the last sense.

 Expect an altered appetite.
 Your loved one may decline food or be unable to eat or drink.
 Talk with the healthcare team about the best way to respond to changes in your loved one’s appetite.

 Understand silences.
 Keep in mind that your loved one’s voice may weaken.
 They may talk less and avoid long conversations.
 This is normal as the end of life nears.

 Be a good listener.
 Your loved one may speak of sadness and fear of pain or death.
 Your presence and courage to listen will lessen your loved one’s anxiety and fear.

 Attend to spiritual needs.
 Many people find support from a pastor or clergy person helpful in coping with these issues.

 Don’t forget humor.
 If your loved one has always enjoyed humor, don’t think that you need to only be somber or solemn around them now.

 Look after yourself.
 Being a caregiver requires strength and stamina.
 You need to care for yourself so that you can give your loved one the support and care they need.

 Get help with practical tasks.
 A hospice nurse or home health aide can assist with the practical aspects of care.

 As the primary caregiver, it will be up to you and the health care team to make sure that all of your loved one’s needs are met.

 – Pain control versus alertness